more456/smsreader-dileepindia-cordova-plugin/README.md

-SMSReader-II-Cordova-II-Plugin  for Read SMS from andoid mobile divece with Additional features -
+SMSReader-DILEEPIndia-Cordova-Plugin  for Read SMS from andoid mobile divece with Additional features -
 =================